tschneidereit/SwiftSuspenders/fallbackProviders.md

 	* Roll a fallbackProvider that forwards to a provider like the one in (2).
 	* Consider a different architecture, e.g. Entity based, for this part of the system.

-## `getOrCreateNewInstance` = `getInstance` or `instantiateUnmapped`
+## `getOrCreateNewInstance` = `getInstance` (unnamed) or `instantiateUnmapped`

-Provides a single point of entry to obtain a mapped instance if one exists, or a new instance if one doesn't.
+Provides a single point of entry to obtain a mapped instance if one exists, or a new instance if one doesn't, with identical constraints and flexibility to the methods it wraps.

-Essentially a sugar method for:
+Essentially a sugar method so:

+	var instance:SomeType = injector.getOrCreateNewInstance(SomeType);

+is equivalent to

 	var instance:SomeType = injector.satisfies(SomeType)
 							? injector.getInstance(SomeType)
 							: injector.instantiateUnmapped(SomeType);

+This method doesn't support names.
+If you know you need a name then you should always use `getInstance(type, name)`;